-33. Mental Health
+34. Mental Health

-- 33.1.
-Our staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 33.2.
-Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
-Staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - 33.3.
+Our staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour and education. - 33.4.
+It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour and education.

 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken and be reported to a DSL or deputy.